pypyr/docs/content/docs/substitutions/py-strings.md

 !py <<your python expression here>>
 ```

+Context keys exist as variables of the same name.

 For example, if `context['key']` is 'abc', the following will return
 True: `!py len(key) == 3"`